 The holidays are a tricky time for television.
 More often than not, TV shows go on hiatus for the holidays.
 There was a time when this wasn’t so.
 There were also a few TV shows that broke with convention and had the holiday play a part of the episode.
 Others, well, what is more, magical than the spirit of Christmas?
-Action Figure Junkies has assembled 11 Essential Holiday Genre Episodes for your viewing pleasure.
+We have assembled 11 Essential Holiday Genre Episodes for your viewing pleasure.
 There are, of course, more out there.
 However, these precious 11 stand high above the rest.
-We have done our best to update where you can stream these episodes, however, when in doubt, check JustWatch.com.
-This website is probably the best gift we can give you! #AFJ4LIFE
+Check JustWatch.com to find where you can view them.
+This website is probably the best gift we can give you!

 11. The Real Ghostbusters: X-Mas Marks the Spot (Season 1, Episode 13)

 Yes, The Real Ghostbusters, not the one with lame ass Gorilla.
 Here in “X-Mas Marks the Spot” the guys bust the Charles Dickens’ Ghosts and have to fill in.
 A fun romp and a perfect mix of what would happen if the Ghostbusters busted Christmas Past, Christmas Present, and Christmas Yet to Come.

 10. Beauty and the Beast: Dead of Winter (Season 2, Episode 4)

 All right, before you go all willy-nilly on me, the love story of Vincent and Catherine takes a backseat in this episode.
 Those that live below prepare to celebrate Winter Fest and be thankful for the life they have created.
 Vincent’s father, Paracelcus, has returned and the master of disguise is taking his revenge on those that outcasted him.
 Murder, mystery, and a guy who looks like a lion.
 Sounds like Christmas to me.

 9. Farscape: Terra Firma (Season 4, Episode 13)